 A typical "m dot" site is simple.
 It usually has a small amount of HTML, limited scripts, CSS, and images (if at all).
 It is built specifically for its intended viewing experience: small-screen, touchscreen mobile devices.

 And if we were to talk about development time and ease, there are many web tools that can take your site’s RSS feed and convert it to a dedicated, mobile website.

 Responsive web designs, on the other hand, are inherently complex because they are trying to support many viewing experiences without necessarily optimizing the experience for one particular device (or genre of devices).

-Without going into the details, mobile browsers will have to deal with a big HTML file, and the site would need to carefully avoid running specific scripts, loading certain CSS and download large images.
+Mobile browsers will have to deal with a big HTML file, and the site would need to carefully avoid running specific scripts, loading certain CSS and download large images.